CAPZ Releases

 Release Process

-- Make sure the metadata.yaml file is up to date and contains the new release with the correct cluster-api contract version.
+- Make sure the metadata.yaml file in the root of the project is up to date and contains the new release with the correct cluster-api contract version.

 - If not, open a PR to add it.